Do you ever have one of those “aha” moments?

 Thanks so much for sharing this post on How to Repurpose Ceiling Fan Blades into an Airplane !!

-I referenced this book for inspiration: The Color Encyclopedia of Incredible Airplanes by Phil Jarrett, was very helpful while I was trying to replicate an older plane.
-I took inspiration from several different planes so my little plane doesn’t resemble one single plane.
+I referenced this book for inspiration: by Phil Jarrett, was very helpful while I was trying to replicate an older plane.
+Used copies are usually pretty inexpensive on .
+I took inspiration from several different planes so my little plane doesn’t resemble one specific type of airplane.